Step 1.3

 Government's role in aged care

 The Commonwealth government is responsible for the aged care system in Australia.
-Aged care falls under the Department of Health.
+Aged care falls under the Department of Health and Aged Care.
 The majority of aged care homes receive Federal government funding via subsidies.

 Before they can receive Commonwealth funding, all aged care homes in Australia have to be accredited and approved by the Australian Government.
-The government organisation responsible for managing both the accreditation process and the quality systems for government subsidised aged care homes is the Australian Aged Care Quality Agency.
+The government organisation responsible for managing both the accreditation process and the quality systems for government subsidised aged care homes is the Aged Care Quality and Safety Commission.

 Aged care homes must comply with all 44 expected outcomes against four broad accreditation standards at all times.

-The Agency publishes a report of every accreditation audit (including any notices of non-compliance or sanctions) on its website.
+The Aged Care Quality and Safety Commission publishes a report of every accreditation audit (including any notices of non-compliance or sanctions) on its website.

 Monitoring the quality of aged care homes